CXuesong/XSerializer/README.md

 	* Supports property/field that uses another class as type.
 	* Supports collections that implements `IEnumerable`.
 * Serialized collecions can have attributes.
+* Supports custom serialization implementations.
 	* Complex classes can be converted to / back from string and stored in attributes.
+		(By implementing `IXStringSerializable` or `IXStringSerializableSurrogate`)
+	* Dictionaries can virtually be serialized.
-	(By implementing `IXStringSerializable`)
+		(By implementing `IXElementSerializable` or `IXElementSerializableSurrogate`)
 * [Depreciated] ~~ Multi-referenced instance serialization. ~~
 	(See <u>Multiple & Circular References</u> for more information.)
 * Serialization callbacks.